Otto Hitzberger

 His work consisted among others in the collaboration in the design of facades and interiors with well-known architects, plastic decoration for interior, reliefs and sculptures full.
 During the First World War, he was commissioned to the copy the figure of Christ in the Trier Church of Our Lady to copy to preserve the originals from war damage.
 He also took on the difficult technical part of the a giant statue of Christ by Ludwig Gies, who, after the partial destruction by citizen of Lübeck, was again restored by the maintenance department of the trade show in Munich.
 The figure was exhibited in the National Socialism as "degenerate" and was probably destroyed later.
 In 1938, three of Hitzbergers works were exhibited in the Exhibition of Degenerate Art.

-After the war he developed in Garmisch-Partenkirchen, a late work, which is characterized by unusual vitality and superior wisdom and religiousness.
+After the war, he developed in Garmisch-Partenkirchen, a late work, which is characterized by unusual vitality and superior wisdom and religiousness.

 Hitzberger was married twice.
 From 1902 in Munich closed marriage to Victoria Gaugler (1876-1942) had three children: Anna (born 1903), Otto Georg (born 1904, sculptor) and Friederike (1906).
 This marriage ended in divorce in 1918.
 With Martha, divorced Bernhard, born Maass, 1922 in Berlin, he joined his second marriage, which was childless.

 Honours

-For his 75th birthday, 1953 in Garmisch-Partenkirchen, the road Prof. Hitzberger Street was renamed in his honour.
+For his 75th birthday in 1953 in Garmisch-Partenkirchen, the road Prof. Hitzberger Street was renamed in his honour.
 He also received the Order of Merit of the Federal Republic of Germany.
 More tributes were made in 1958 on his 80th birthday (ceremony of the Golden Badge of Honour of the market Garmisch-Partenkirchen) and in 1963 for his 85th birthday when he was awarded honorary citizenship of the market Garmisch-Partenkirchen.
-In 1964 he was awarded the Papal Medal of Merit Benemerenti.
+In 1964, he was awarded the Papal Medal of Merit Benemerenti.